 Gap years between high school and college are commonly viewed as a rite of passage in countries around the globe, especially in Europe.

-Slowly, parents and students in the United States are waking up and realizing the awesome benefits taking a step off the traditional path provides.
-However, while gap years grow more and more popular, high school guidance counselors still resist recommending them to their college-bound students.
-Even though America’s most prestigious schools—Harvard, MIT, and Stanford to name but a few—actively advise their incoming freshmen to take a gap year, counselors cling to the notion that time away from the classroom will harm a student’s academic career.
+Slowly, parents and students in the United States are waking up and realizing the awesome benefits straying from the traditional path provides; however, while gap years grow more and more popular, high school guidance counselors still resist recommending them to their college-bound students.
+Even though America’s most prestigious schools—Harvard, MIT, and Stanford, to name but a few—actively advise their incoming freshmen to take a gap year, counselors cling to the notion that time away from the classroom will harm a student’s academic career.
 This is simply not the case.
-Evidence suggests that a gap year actually improves a student’s chance to succeed in both college and at life.
-Here are the five most compelling reasons guidance counselors recommend gap years.
+In fact, evidence suggests that a gap year actually improves a student’s chance to succeed in both college and at life!

-Higher college GPAs
+1. Higher college GPAs

 One study conducted by Bob Clagett, Former Dean of Admissions at Middlebury College, shows that undergraduates who took a gap year before college had, on average, a GPA 0.1 to 0.4 higher than expected.
-Studies demonstrate that a gap year allow students to develop their minds more holistically through first-hand exploration and experiential learning.
-Students also get time to stop and reflect on who they are, and what they’ve learned so far.
+Studies demonstrate that a gap year allow students to develop their minds more holistically through first-hand exploration and experiential learning, while also having the opportunity to stop and reflect on who they are and what they’ve learned so far.
 It only makes sense that a break from the academic cycle has the power to “recharge” a student’s academic batteries after 13 years of rigorous schooling.

-More likely to graduate college
+2. More likely to graduate college

-Arriving to college more mature
+3. Arriving to college more mature

 A 2008 study published in the Journal of Educational Psychology by Andrew J. Martin demonstrates that a structured gap year can provide students with the key tools they need to succeed at college: “Former ‘gappers’ reported significantly higher motivation in college—in the form of ‘adaptive behavior’ such as planning, task management, and persistence—than did students who did not take a gap year.”
 Arriving to college with soft-skills has proven to be incredibly important, and a gap year can help someone develop through real-world learning.

-More active on campuses and the global stage
+4. More active on campuses and the global stage

 Dean of Admissions at Middlebury College Greg Buckles states, “The [gap] students who enroll here in February bring more to their college experience and, as a result, derive more from it.
 They also hold a disproportionately high number of leadership positions on campus and, on average, perform better academically.”
-After having control over their lives for an entire year, gappers know that college, and life in general, is what you make of it.
-They certainly don’t sit idle and let life pass them by.
+After having control over their lives for an entire year, gappers know that college, and life in general, is what you make of it–they certainly don’t sit idle and let life pass them by!
 Gappers realize that you’re on your own as an adult, and if you don’t do something no one’s going to be there do it for you.

 Many gappers go on to lead productive and satisfying careers that stem directly from their gap years.
 This is likely because, after a year of personal growth and development, gappers better understand how they want to invest in their futures.
 A Milkround graduate recruitment gap year survey demonstrate that 88 percent of gap year graduates report that their gap year had significantly added to their employability.
-Gappers discover their passions and have the confidence to pursue them.
-They also tend to be happy with their career choices once they graduate.
+It goes to show, gappers discover their passions and have the confidence to pursue them; they also tend to be happy with their career choices once they graduate.

-An independent study of 280 gap year students conducted by Karl Haigler & Rae Nelson finds that this is related to a less-selfish approach to working with people and careers.
+An independent study of 280 gap year students conducted by Karl Haigler & Rae Nelson finds that this is related to a less selfish approach to working with people and careers.
 With EQ skills now competing with IQ in workforce, taking a gap year teaches valuable lessons that are often unavailable in a classroom.
-In taking a step off the traditional path, gap years offer someone unprecedented time to discover what truly interests them.
-The end result is typically a more informed career choice.
+In taking a step away from the traditional path, a gap years offer someone unprecedented time to discover what truly interests them; the end result is typically a more informed career choice.